 Active Directory is the most utilized system within an organization.
 Active Directory objects serve as a primary mechanism for policy and providing access to corporate resources including data, applications and systems.
 As such, Active Directory provides core security controls that must be managed appropriately to harden security, improve compliance with policies dictating systems access and use, as well as, gain operational efficiencies.

-Master these core Active Directory concepts.
+Make sure to master these core Active Directory concepts.

 Group Policy Object (GPO) A collection of settings that define what a system will look like and how it will behave for a defined group of users.
 The GPO is associated with selected Active Directory containers, such as sites, domains, or organizational units (OUs).
 Group Policy is the essential way that most organizations enforce settings on their computers.
 It is flexible enough for even the most complex scenarios; however, the essential features are easy to use in simple scenarios, which are more common.
 Think of Group Policy as “touch once, configure many.”